gopher194/gopher194/README.md

 - From 1997 to 1999: New logistics system Program Manager at Citroen Belgium/Luxembourg, Brussels, Belgium
 - From 1999 to 2001: Quality Process and Certification Advisor at BMW Group France, Paris, France
-- From 2001 to 2004: New Automotive Dealers IT Systems Deployment Project Manager at BMW Group France, Paris, France
+- From 2001 to 2004: New Dealerships ERP System Project Manager at BMW Group France, Paris, France
 - From 2004 to 2006: Microsoft Dynamics NAV & AX ERP Consultant at Microsoft EMEA, Paris, France
 - From 2006 to 2010: Microsoft SharePoint Senior Consultant at Microsoft France, Paris, France
 - In 2010: SharePoint Online Engineering internal contributor at Microsoft Redmond, USA